Enthusiasm for experimental research, willingness to dedicate time to the project.

 Hold and contribute to effective meetings

-Interact with people from electronics and machine shop
+Interact with experts from the electronics and fine-mechanical departments

 Mode of instruction